 Monitor Calibration: The monitor was calibrated using a spectroradiometer (PhotoResearch PR650).
-The spectral range of the spectroradiometer is 380-780nm at 4nm spacing, with an 8nm bandwidth and an accuracy of +/-2nm.
+The spectral range of the spectroradiometer is 380-780nm at 4nm spacing, with an 8nm bandwidth and an specified wavelength accuracy of +/-2nm.
 To calibrate the monitor, we focused the spectroradiometer on a patch on the center of the monitor.
 The patch was of the size 4.8cm x 4.6cm (radiometer 75cm from screen, 3.67° by 3.51°) The optics of the radiometer sampled the emitted light from a 1° circular spot within the patch.
 The spectral power distribution of the three monitor primaries was measured in the range 380nm to 780nm at 4nm steps.
 The spectral power distribution was measured at 26 values of the input in the range [0, 1] spaced 0.04 apart, where 1 corresponds to the maximum value of the allowed input and 0 corresponds to no input.
 The power distribution of the three primaries were also measured at 32 different combinations of the input in the range [0,0,0] to [1,1,1].
 These measurements were compared to the applied input settings to check the linearity of the primaries.
 The maximum deviation of the x-y chromaticity and luminance between the applied and measured values was less than 1% for the calibration.

-Observer Recruitment and Exclusion: The observers were recruited from the University of Pennsylvania and the local Philadelphia community and were compensated for their time.
+Observer Recruitment and Exclusion: Observers were recruited from the University of Pennsylvania and the local Philadelphia community and were compensated for their time.
 Before the start of measurements, observers were screened to have normal visual acuity (20/40 or better) and normal color vision (as tested with pseudo-isochromatic plates, {S, 1977 #2497}).

-Observers were also screened for their ability to reliably perform the psychophysical task.
+Observers who passed the vision screening then participated in a practice session.
+This session also served to were screen for observers’ ability to reliably perform the psychophysical task.
 This screening was performed in the first session for each observer, which was considered a practice session.
 At the beginning of the practice session, observers were familiarized with the task.
 For this they performed a familiarization acquisition (See Methods: Experimental Details for the definition of an acquisition).
 In the familiarization acquisition, observers performed 40 trials of the task using images with covariance scale factor 0.00 (10 easy trials, 10 moderate trials, and 20 regular trials).
 In the easy trials, the observers compared images with target object LRF 0.35 and 0.45.
 In the moderate trials, they compared images with target object LRF 0.40 to images with target object LRF 0.35 or 0.45.
 In the regular trials they compared images with target object LRF 0.40 to images with target object LRF in the range [0.35, 0.45].
 The data from the familiarization acquisition was not saved.
 After this the observer performed three normal acquisitions for images with covariance scale factor 0.00.
 At the end of the practice session, the mean threshold of the observer for the last two acquisitions was computed.
-The observer was excluded from further participation if their mean threshold for the last two acquisitions in the practice session exceeded 0.025 (log T^2, -3.2).
+The observer was excluded from further participation if their mean threshold for the last two acquisitions in the practice session exceeded 0.025 (log T2, -3.2).
 This exclusion criterion was specified in our pre-registered protocol.

-Observers who met the criteria participated in the rest of the experiment.
+Observers who met the performance criterion participated in the rest of the experiment.
 Observers performed only one session on a given day.
 The sessions were scheduled as per the availability of the experimenter and the observer.
 The data of all observers in the main experiment (pre-registered Experiment 3) was collected over a period of 4 weeks.